Richard Barraclough KC has vast experience in civil, family and criminal matters; acquired over 40 years of a practice.

 The Latest News and Cases From Richard Barraclough KC

 Follow our blog for further information on the latest news and cases from Richard Barraclough KC and all other members of our team.

-RICHARD BARRACLOUGH QC instructed by BIRMINGHAM CITY COUNCIL has brought to an end the long running saga of the Tesco’s …by Richard Barraclough KC
+RICHARD BARRACLOUGH KC instructed by BIRMINGHAM CITY COUNCIL has brought to an end the long running saga of the Tesco’s …

 FILTER BY EXPERTISE

 Simon Myerson KC

 John Harrison KC

 Jonathan Sandiford KC